May through November

 Most popular packages and classes in the Dolomites

 Spend the day climbing an objective of your choice, or letting your guide surprise you with something perfectly situated for your skill set.
 Whether you want to climb in Cortina, Alta Badia, Sella Pass or Catinaccio in Fassa Valley, you’re going to have an unforgettable climbing trip with your IFMGA guide.

 Climbing Dolomites: Customized Programs

-WIth so much to climb and so little, don’t be overwhelmed with options!
-This customized trip includes transportation, guiding service, rifugios, gear and other lodging — of course your IFMGA guide too!
+With so much to climb and so little, don’t be overwhelmed with options!
+This customized trip includes transportation, guiding service, rifugios, gear, and other lodgings — of course, your IFMGA guide too!
 You and your guide will tailor-make your itinerary.
 Start with the basics at the Sella Pass and move on to the Vajolet Towers, Great Pordoi Peak, the Sass de Stria, Falzarego, and more — all depending on the length of your stay.

 Dolomites Alpine Rock Climbing

 Based out of the Sella Pass area or possibly Cortina, this is an amazing opportunity to spend a week or more exploring multi-pitch climbs until your heart’s content.
 Regardless of your skill level, there’s something for everyone — from low-grade 5th class to technical routes well into 5.10.
 This is an all-inclusive package and a great way to explore the culture and climbing in the Dolomites.

 The Dolomites are worth going out of your way for.
 There are all levels of accessible grades, and the area itself is worth a visit at least once in a lifetime.